Skip Navigation

 Here's why.
 The acquisition shows that the developer is king, collaboration is critical to innovation, and open source has truly taken center stage.

-While Microsoft initially viewed open source programs with scepticism, fearing competition with its proprietary model, it has quickly realised that open source, and its developers, are what’s driving today’s application economy.
+While Microsoft initially viewed open source programs with skepticism, fearing competition with its proprietary model, it has quickly realized that open source, and its developers, are what's driving today's application economy.
 Microsoft needs open source.
-Developers today are standing on the shoulders of giants and using billions of open source components to manufacture the applications that define our modern lives and businesses; collaboration in this process is crucial to unlocking open source’s full potential.
+Developers today are standing on the shoulders of giants and using billions of open source components to manufacture the applications that define our modern lives and businesses; collaboration in this process is crucial to unlocking open source's full potential.

 However, as Satya Nadella said, with all of this potential for developers, comes great responsibility.
 At the core of that responsibility lies security.
 GitHub, and now Microsoft, along with the entire open source community, have a duty to make open innovation secure by default.